Skip to content

 Antibiotics can be a life-saving medication and, since their accidental discovery by Professor Alexander Fleming on September 3rd, 1928, they have become a widely-used tool in every doctor’s arsenal of drugs.
 Once begun, it’s very important to complete the course of this medication, but many people experience unpleasant side effects and discontinue the antibiotic treatment.

 One very common side effect is antibiotic-associated diarrhoea (AAD), and researchers have been looking for a viable and safe solution to this problem for some time.
 It occurs in around 5-30% of patients either during antibiotic therapy, or even up to two months after the treatment has been completed.
 The level of severity can vary, ranging from mild diarrhoea to severe pseudomembranous colitis which can be life-threatening1.
 Many probiotics can be ineffective during antibiotic courses, as the indiscriminate action of the drugs kills beneficial bacteria along with pathogenic species, one reason why many people choose to supplement with probiotics post-antibiotic therapy.
-See Joanna’s blog: Why to consider probiotics with your antibiotics
+Head over to Learning Lab to see Dr Aisling's blog: Why to consider probiotics with your antibiotics.

 The probiotic used in the clinical trial was a combination of two Lactobacillus species, (Lactobacillus rhamnosus Rosell-11 and Lactobacillus helveticus Rosell-52) known collectively as ‘Lacidofil’.
 Lacidofil is an extremely well-researched formula that is supported by 26 clinical trials that used a total of 1,700 children and adults, giving it drug status in some countries.